krunal-jethva-tark/RateLimiter/docs/StartupExtensions.md

 - **Singleton Registration**: The `RateLimiterPolicyRegistry` is registered as a singleton, ensuring that the same instance of the registry is used throughout the application.

 By adding this registration, your application will be equipped with rate-limiting capabilities across all services that depend on the configured policies.

----

-Would you like to add more information to the README, such as handling middleware or applying rate limiting to specific endpoints?